Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 # Fabric CI/CD Sample <!-- omit in toc -->

 This repo contains a code sample for establishing a CI/CD process for Microsoft Fabric workspaces.
-The code is intended to be used as a jumpstart for a new project on Microsoft Fabric.
+The code is intended to be used as a jump-start for a new project on Microsoft Fabric.
 At present, the code has several limitations; however, the objective is to continuously improve its capabilities in sync with the advancements of Fabric.

 ## Contents <!-- omit in toc -->